cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Steps: defined in Section 6.
 ~~~

--   The function clear\_cofactor, sends any point on the curve E to
+-   The function clear\_cofactor sends any point on the curve E to
     the subgroup G of E. {{cofactor-clearing}} describes methods to perform
     this operation.